publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch14/schLXXXIV/m__us_usc_t25_s1300m–2.md

     (b) __Restrictions__

-        Any proposed transfer of real property contained in the plan developed by the Secretary under subsection (a) of this section shall be consistent with the requirements of [section 1300m–3 of this title][/us/usc/t25/s1300m–3].
+        Any proposed transfer of real property contained in the plan developed by the Secretary under subsection (a) shall be consistent with the requirements of [section 1300m–3 of this title][/us/usc/t25/s1300m–3].

 ([Pub.
 L. 103–454, title III, § 304][/us/pl/103/454/s304], Nov.
 2, 1994, [108 Stat.
 4794][/us/stat/108/4794].)